 This Caprese Salad recipe was originally posted on July 9, 2018.
 It has recently been updated with new photos and step-by-step instructions!
 The recipe has been slightly modified to remove the pesto dressing and use a light balsamic vinaigrette instead.
 See my homemade pesto sauce and substitute the pine nuts for walnuts to try the original recipe!

 If you try this feel good Caprese Pasta Salad recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Caprese Pasta Salad

-- To prepare the pesto sauce, place the basil, garlic, walnuts and Parmesan cheese in the food processor; season with salt and pepper, to taste, and blend.
-While the food processor is on, slowly drizzle the olive oil into the mixture.
-Stop to scrape down the sides as necessary, and continue to mix until the pesto is well-blended and smooth.
+To make the pesto, place the basil, garlic, walnuts and Parmesan cheese in the food processor; season with salt and pepper, to taste, and blend.
+While the food processor is on, pour the olive oil slowly into the mixture in order to allow the olive oil to emulsify.

 - Mozzarella “pearls” are widely available at most grocery stores these days.
 If you have a hard time finding them, you can substitute with a standard mozzarella ball cut up into smaller chunks.
 Don’t substitute with shredded mozzarella because it won’t have the same effect.